Music of Arizona: Phoenix

 The late 1990s and early 2000s saw an emerging rock scene in Phoenix and the surrounding areas.
-Indie rock bands included The Stiletto Formal, Gloritone, Fine China, Peachcake, and The Format.
+Indie rock bands included The Stiletto Formal, Gloritone, Fine China,Dear and the Headlights,Peachcake, and The Format.
 Punk influenced artists included Where Eagles Dare, Authority Zero, Bad Stain Recording artists Against The Majority (ATM) and Numbers On Napkins, and Hit and Run Jimmy, Haunted Cologne, and Andrew Jackson Jihad.
 Psychostick, a comedy style rock band, was formed in Tempe.
 In 1998 a band from Phoenix toured the midwest called Thee illuminatix, catching the attention of Jello Biafra.

 There was also a post-hardcore scene including bands like Scary Kids Scaring Kids, Blessthefall, Eyes Set To Kill, The Word Alive, Greeley Estates, and American Standards.
 The middle years of the decade was marked by the transition from hardcore punk into death metal with bands such as The Irish Front, Knights of the Abyss and Job for a Cowboy.

 Singer CeCe Peniston grew up in Phoenix and began her career in 1991.

 Pop Rock band The Summer Set is based out of Scottsdale.

 Country music star Dierks Bentley is from Phoenix and Michelle Branch is from Sedona.
 Country star Marty Robbins had a #1 Billboard Hot 100 hit with "El Paso" in 1959.

 Arizona residents who have had varying success on the American Idol show include Jordin Sparks who won the sixth season.
 She was later selected to sing the National Anthem at Super Bowl XLII, which happened to take place in her hometown of Glendale, Arizona.
 On the seventh season of American Idol, Arizona had two contestants make it to the final twelve.
 David Hernandez came in twelfth place while Brooke White made it to fifth place.
 The eighth season featured a regional audition at the Jobing.com Arena in Glendale on July 25, 2008.
 Several contestants made it to the "Hollywood phase" but only one made it into the final twelve: Scott MacIntyre, who came in eighth place.
 Despite this, Phoenix was called one of the "year's standout cities."

 Phoenix is home to the Phoenix Symphony Orchestra.

 Hispanic/Latino music has a large following here, and numerous import stores exist throughout the city for it.
 There are also several Spanish-language music radio stations.
 The annual Fiestas Patrias celebration brings Mexican groups including Los Tigres del Norte.

 Folk musician Joe Bethancourt was a long-time resident.